Most people use AI the wrong way. And that's a real shame.

 My point isn't that everyone has to become an AI expert.
 My point is that the gains are already there for the taking, with no new model and no big budget.
 The only investment is learning how to steer it.

 For organisations this means something concrete.
 You probably already have the tools in-house.
 What's missing isn't technology, it's skill.
+Which tools are actually doing the rounds by now is often a surprise in itself.
 A few hours of focused training can lift a whole team from "it works a bit" to "this really saves us time".
 That is often cheaper and faster than buying yet another new tool.
+What that costs per person is stated openly on the pricing page.
+If it also has to be demonstrable under the AI Act, there is the AI literacy training as well.

 Written by Rob Ummels in collaboration with Claude (Anthropic).
 Editorial responsibility: AIAdopt.